kailichou/beautifulsoup_51job_project/README.md

-# Project: Analysis of Data Analyst Job Positions listed at 51job
+# Project: Data Analyst Job Market in China based on listings at 51job

 Web scrapping 51job.com with BeautifulSoup, it is a popular job hunting website in China.
 It would be interesting to take a look at the job market for data analysts/data engineers since data scientists are the sexiest job in 21st century and the most sought-after positions in America.
 Is it the case in China?
 After gathering data, it's time to play round with it.